Shakira: Musical style

-Laundry Service
+Shakira's music spans multiple genres.
+Her earlier albums, Pies Descalzos and Dónde Están los Ladrones?, are primarily rock with elements of folk music.
+Pies Descalzos (1995) utilizes aspects of reggae, dancehall, bossa nova, and bachata among its styles.
+The Remixes (1997) features extended electronic dance music tracks.
+In the 1998 Dónde Están los Ladrones?, she blended Latin rock with elements of pop and Middle Eastern music, lyrics and dance influences that reflected her Lebanese heritage.

-With her first mostly-English album, Laundry Service (2001), and later works, Shakira diversified into various pop music genres, pop rock and Latin pop.
-Laundry Service is a pop and rock album, impacted by other genres and styles.
+With her first mostly-English album, Laundry Service (2001), Shakira diversified into various pop music genres, pop rock and Latin pop.
 The singer credited this to her mixed ethnicity and background, saying: "I am a fusion.
 That's my persona.
 I'm a fusion between black and white, between pop and rock, between cultures – between my Lebanese father and my mother's Spanish blood, the Colombian folklore and Arab dance I love and American music."
-Shakira was the first Latin crossover artist who attained critical acclaim from the mainstream U.S. rock press.
-She claimed that her motivation for entering the English-speaking market was strictly intellectual: being exposed to new cultures, building bridges, growing as a person.
-"I just feel that my playground is larger now.
-I now talk to different cultures and I hope that I can bridge those gaps and differences between us.
-It's an adventure, a dream...
-I feel like I'm on an anthropological mission"—she told Ted Kessler of The Observer in July 2002.
-On the day she spoke to him, Shakira had 18 interviews followed by other scheduled activities, which Kessler characterized as "promotional treadmill", even if "poetically romanticized" by the singer.